SAP-docs/contribution-guidelines/docs/feedback.md

 We use issues on GitHub, and when you follow a link to provide feedback on a particular page of documentation, you're taken automatically to the start of the issue creation workflow.
 Certain aspects of the new issue will already be set.
 For example, the issue will be created in the repository that contains the source of the documentation set in question, and that repository belongs to the [SAP-docs](https://github.com/SAP-docs) organization on GitHub.

-Ensure that when creating a new feedback issue, that you add your feedback to the issue without removing any of the technical information that is automatically added to the main feedback edit area (in other words, in the body of the issue).
+Ensure that when creating a new feedback issue, that you add your feedback to the issue without removing any of the technical information that may have been automatically added to the main feedback edit area (in other words, in the body of the issue).
 This technical information associates your feedback with the appropriate page in the documentation.

 Finally, metadata, such as labels, may also have already been preassigned to the issue.